Superalgos/Superalgos/README.md

 ## Git

-If you don't have it yet, download and install Git.
+Download and install Git.

+**Important:** The latest version of Git is required.

 Git is an open-source distributed version control system required to download and stay up to date with Superalgos.